Topological Electronics and Materials

 Learning and Teaching Methods

 Power-point presentation together with handwritten lecture notes based on tablet-PC / beamer presentation (“e-chalk”).
 For selected topics interactive, numerical simulation tools (based on Python as a state-of-the-art scientific programming language) will be used to further illustrate and visualize mathematical concepts.
 Additional literature / research articles will be provided in pdf-format.
-For selected topis, video tutorial will be provided.
+For selected topics, video tutorial will be provided.

 All Materials will be available for download until the completion of the repeat exam.